 Put all the rest of the ingredients into the bowl with the oil and sugar and mix together with a big spoon.
 Tip onto your work surface and gently knead until smooth and all the ingredients are mixed together.

 Roll into a long sausage and cut into twenty four even sized pieces.

 Roll each piece into a ball and place six balls spaced well apart on each baking sheet.
-Bake for fifteen minutes.
+Bake for about fifteen minutes (ovens do vary)

 They will feel very soft when you first get them out of the oven, so I leave them on the baking tray for a few minutes till they are a bit firmer then I carefully place them in a cooling rack with a fish slice.
 Repeat once more with the remaining dough.